lucasfcosta/blog/_posts/2022-09-15-deadlines.md

 Whether the law holds true doesn't matter.
 It doesn't matter because it doesn't say that work expands infinitely if no deadlines are set.

-Furthermore, according to Parkinson's law, even adding a safety buffer to the deadline will cause the work to expand.
-Therefore, you'll exchange the possibility of being late for the certainty of being late.
+Furthermore, according to Parkinson's law, adding a safety buffer to the deadline will cause the work to expand.
+Therefore, you'll exchange the possibility of being late for the certainty of being late — maybe even later than you'd initially be if work expands slightly too much.

 That's not to mention the Stock-Sanford corollary to Parkinson's law: